jamespmernin/Ajax-HTTP-Intro/README.md

 ### You Do: GET (10 minutes / 1:25)

-Start by creating an AJAX `GET` request to Tunr.
+Start by creating an AJAX `GET` request to Tunr that returns **all artists**.
 * It should be triggered when the user clicks on the big "GET" button.
 * If the AJAX call is successful, it should print the response to the console.
 * If the AJAX call is failure, it should print the word "FAIL" as well as the response to the console.

+> Think about what we need to make this `GET` request.
+What might we not need that we did making an AJAX call to OMDB (or vice versa)?

 #### Bonus